-We ask for a 30 % deposit on your receipt of our PayPal invoice for this tour.
+For Hue Shore Excursions, we ask for a 60 % deposit on your receipt of our PayPal invoice for this Hue Shore Excursions.
 The rest of the balance you will pay at the end of your tour in cash – $USD or local currency VND at the exchange rate prevailing on the day or pay online in advance by (PayPal/ Credit, Debit Card).
 Your booking will be instantly confirmed with ticket booking.

 Please note: We will charge an extra 3% for bank services if you pay your deposit or the total of payment via PayPal, Credit cards, Debit Card.

 If customers cancel some or all portions of the booking regardless of the reasons, the customers agree to pay cancellation fees as follows: